Yugalranamagar/Yugalranamagar/README.md

 - 👋 Hi, I’m @Yugalranamagar

 - 👀 I’m interested in everything.
-- 🌱 I’m currently learning something.
+- 🌱 I’m currently learning React Js.
-- 💞️ I’m looking to collaborate ............?
+- 💞️ I’m looking to collaborate something new
 - 📫 How to reach me
   <br>
   <br>